Bunkface: 2011–2013: Panik, controversy, and international tours

 In September 2011, Bunkface released the single "Panik," which was banned by Malaysian state broadcaster RTM due to the use of the word "Reformasi" in its lyrics.
 Despite the controversy, the band continued to pursue their musical career.

 They went on to perform at the Hong Kong Asian Music Festival (HKAMF), representing Malaysia, where they advanced to the finals and finished in third place.

 The festival, organized by the IFPI in Hong Kong, was held at the Hong Kong Convention and Exhibition Centre and involved six countries across Asia: China, Taiwan, Singapore, South Korea, Malaysia, and the host Hong Kong.
 Japan was originally expected to participate but withdrew due to the unstable domestic situation following the 2011 earthquake and tsunami.
 In the preliminary round, Bunkface performed the song "Escape Dance" and competed against artists such as Wu Qiong (China), Kewei (Singapore), and The Boss (South Korea).

 In the final, the contestants were asked to perform a popular international song of their choice.
 Bunkface selected "We Are the Champions" by Queen, which earned them third place overall for stage presence and vocal performance.
-Their participation placed them on par with other popular Asian artists and impressed both audiences and judges alike.
+Their participation placed them on par with other popular Asian artists and impressed both audiences and judges.

 Around the same period, Bunkface released their second studio album, which contained 13 tracks, including nine in English and four in Malay.
 The band also toured Indonesia, performing at events such as the Jakarta Urbanfest 2011 and Hard Rock Cafe Jakarta, further expanding their popularity in Southeast Asia.

-They were also given the honor of appearing on the popular Indonesian talk show Bukan Empat Mata, where they performed their hit single "Situasi."
+They also appeared on the popular Indonesian talk show Bukan Empat Mata, where they performed their hit single "Situasi."
 Before Bunkface, only Siti Nurhaliza and Amy Search from Malaysia had appeared on the show.
 Their tour in Indonesia was supported by sponsorship from AirAsia and Jamu Mak Dara, which also facilitated coverage by Malaysian media during their activities in Jakarta.

-Celebrating milestones (2014-2016)
+Celebrating milestones (2014–2016)

+Their third album, Malam Ini Kita Punya, was released in 2014 under Sony Music Entertainment.